rbergenl/_Alpha/developer/DEVELOPER.md

   ```
 - Run `git init && git config user.name && rm -r .git` to validate correct setup.

-## Setup integration between Sentry and Gitlab

-- In Sentry create a project and follow the installation instructions.
-- In *Settings > Account > Notifications* set _Weekly reports_ to _off_.
-- Setup integration between Sentry and Gitlab.
-Make sure previously created Gitlab project is in a Group.
-  - In Sentry go to *Settings > Integrations > Gitlab > New Installation*.
-  - Follow the instructions.
-- To mark an issue as resolved use in the commit message `Fixes ADMIN-1`.

 ## Setup a new Java/Kotlin project

 - **TODO:**